wic-bcit/WiC/README.md

 Hello!

-I (nicolej) have started the wic website creation using React.
+I (njingco) have started the wic website creation using React.
 If you've taken the Intro to Web Dev course or have experience with basic HTML, CSS, and JS you should be good.

 # Before you start